This post may contain affiliate links. See my disclosure policy.

 Table of Contents

 - Lemon juice.
-To brighten up the filling and balance each bite.
-I’ve tried it with fresh lemon juice and bottled juice and they both work.
+To balance and brighten the filling.
+I’ve tried it with fresh lemon juice and bottled juice, and they both work equally well in this recipe.

 - Vanilla extract.
 For flavor.